Product Designer (Collaborated with another designer)

 Pitch Piano is an innovative app for piano learning.
 Instead of learning to play the piano from the traditional sheet music, we believe playing the piano should simple and easy.
-Our goal is to create a new method for anyone to play piano anywhere, as a result, we created a new type of visual for music reading using tabs and keyboard shapes.
-Following the dropping tabs to play a song, you can do it in a minute.
+Our goal is to create a new method for anyone to play the piano anywhere.
+We created a new visual format for music reading, which uses tabs and keyboard shapes.
+Follow the dropping tabs to play a song, you can do it in a minute.

 Who are our target users?

 People who are interested in playing the piano;

 People whom self identify as beginners or never played.

 I worked with the Piano team from 2018 to 2019 as a Product Designer.
 My primary responsibilities were preparing the app for launch, which includes refining onboarding flow, UX research, identify product direction and designed new functions, in addition to making marketing material.

 The app is launched in December 2019.
 Currently only available on iOS.